hcaseyal/cs448b-final-project/README.md

 To use:
 clone the repository
-node server.js
+In one shell tab: `node server.js`
-navigate to `localhost:8080`
+In another shell tab: `python -m SimpleHTTPServer:8000` navigate to `localhost:8000`